Category Archives: Topical

 IMPRESSIONS OF NELSON MANDELA.

 Nelson Mandela had charisma and a towering presence but he was not a great orator.
 His impact as a communicator owed more to his appearance than his speeches.
-Featured in the Mail, extracts from Nelson Mandela Portrait Of An Extraordinary Man by Richard Stengel revealed some fascinating mandela 1insights into his belief in the importance of appearance: Continue reading
+Featured in the Mail, extracts from Nelson Mandela Portrait Of An Extraordinary Man by Richard Stengel revealed some fascinating insights into his belief in the importance of appearance: Continue reading